 - Electrical isolation: To isolate two electrical circuits if the need arises.

 - Transfer bulk power from generating stations to users.

 - Used on mobile phone chargers to step down 220V alternating current to about 5 – 8V.
 The charger then converts the AC to DC current before use.

-Types of electrical transformer
+Types of transformers

 The core type of transformer has its windings at the two core limbs, it also has one magnetic flux path, a better cooling surface, and many other features.

 The shell-type transformer has its winding at the mid-arm of the core.
 It also has two magnetic flux paths, a less effective cooling surface, and other features.

 - Step-up transformer: This transforms a low voltage, high current AC to a high voltage, and low current AC.
 They also have a higher number of turns in the secondary winding than the primary.

 - Step-down transformer: Converts high voltage, low current to low voltage, and high current.
 It also has a greater number of turns in the primary windings than the secondary windings.